craftercms/docs/source/by-role/developer/index.rst

       - Provides you information on localizing content
     * - :ref:`developer-environment-variable-access`
       - Provides you information on accessing custom environment variables
+    * - :ref:`adding-a-default-screenshot-to-a-project`
+      - Provides you information on adding a default screenshot to a project

 .. toctree::
     :maxdepth: 1